ckan/ckanext-report/README.md

 ![Demo report image](report-demo.png)

-A number of extensions currently offer reports that rely on this extension, e.g. [ckanext-archiver](https://github.com/datagovuk/ckanext-archiver/blob/master/ckanext/archiver/reports.py), [ckanext-qa](https://github.com/datagovuk/ckanext-qa/blob/master/ckanext/qa/reports.py), [ckanext-dgu](https://github.com/datagovuk/ckanext-dgu/blob/master/ckanext/dgu/lib/reports.py).
+A number of extensions currently offer reports that rely on this extension, e.g. [ckanext-archiver](https://github.com/ckan/ckanext-archiver/blob/master/ckanext/archiver/reports.py), [ckanext-qa](https://github.com/ckan/ckanext-qa/blob/master/ckanext/qa/reports.py), [ckanext-dgu](https://github.com/datagovuk/ckanext-dgu/blob/master/ckanext/dgu/lib/reports.py).

 TODO:

 * Stop a report from being generated multiple times in parallel (unnecessary waste) - use a queue?
 * Stop more than one report being generated in parallel (high load for the server) - maybe use a queue.

-Compatibility: Requires CKAN version 2.1 or later
+Compatibility: Requires CKAN version 2.1 or later.
+Python 3 support is pending.

 Status: was in production at data.gov.uk around 2014-2016, but since that uses its own CSS rather than core CKAN's, for others to use it CSS needs adding.
-For an example, see this branch: see https://github.com/yaditi/ckanext-report/tree/geoversion
+For an example, see this branch: see https://github.com/GSA/ckanext-report/tree/geoversion

 Author(s): David Read and contibutors